-In \cite{Britzger:2019lvc} the two-tensor-pomeron approach was applied to describe simultaneously the experimental data on the inclusive cross sections for DIS at low-$x$ \cite{H1:2015ubc} and for photoproduction.
+In \cite{Britzger:2019lvc} the two-tensor-pomeron approach was applied to describe simultaneously the experimental data on the inclusive cross sections for DIS at low $x$ \cite{H1:2015ubc} and for photoproduction.
 The global fit performed there was based on the hard and soft pomeron, and the reggeon $f_{2 \Reg} + a_{2 \Reg}$.
 The model describes the transition from the low-$Q^{2}$ regime, including the $Q^{2} = 0$ photoproduction limit, where the real or virtual photon behaves hadronlike and the soft pomeron dominates, to the large-$Q^{2}$ regime which is the domain of the hard pomeron.
 For the photoproduction cross section $\sigma_{\gamma p}(W)$ no significant contribution from the hard pomeron was found.
 In this model $\sigma_{\gamma p}(W)$ is, in the range 6~GeV~$< W < 209$~GeV, dominated by soft-pomeron exchange with a significant reggeon contribution for $W < 30$~GeV.
 The transition region where both pomerons contribute significantly was found to be roughly $0 < Q^{2} < 20$~GeV$^{2}$.
-But as $Q^{2}$ increases the hard pomeron component becomes more and more important.
+But as $Q^{2}$ increases the hard-pomeron component becomes more and more important.

-Our paper is organized as follows.
-In the next section we introduce the tensor-pomeron approach for real and deeply virtual Compton scattering.
+The Letter is organized as follows.
+In the next section we introduce the tensor-pomeron approach for real and deeply virtual Compton scattering on a proton.
 Section~\ref{sec:results} presents the comparison of our model results with experimental data.
 There we also discuss theoretical uncertainties and limitations of the model.
 Section~\ref{sec:conclusions} contains our conclusions.